Last verified: January 2026 (Jurisdiction: England & Wales)

 The silver “dining”

 A client retrieved a Will that had been stored at a solicitor's archive.
 Silverfish had eaten the corners.
 The damage created a presumption of intentional revocation.
-The Will would have possibly failed probate.
+The Will may have failed probate.

 The solicitor’s basement